cysouw/qlcTokenize/README.md

 In the meantime, you can read the vignette directly here on github by looking in the folder "vignettes" above, using the files with suffix ".md".

+Note that the current vignette relates to the old version of the functions.
+The new versions do not yet have a vignette.

 Michael Cysouw
 cysouw@mac.com